-We are writing on behalf of 95 national, regional, and local organizations advocating for federal funding, legislation, and policy to end the HIV epidemic in the United States.
-We urge Congress to reject all proposals to enact cuts to Medicaid-whether through per capita caps or block grants, reductions to the Federal Medical Assistance Percentage (FMAP), or mandatory work requirements-during reconciliation for the 2025 and 2026 fiscal year budgets.
+We are writing on behalf of 117 national, regional, and local organizations advocating for federal funding, legislation, and policy to end the HIV epidemic in the United States.
+We urge Congress to reject all proposals to enact cuts to Medicaid-whether through per capita caps or block grants, mandatory work reporting requirements, or reductions to the Federal Medical Assistance Percentage (FMAP)-during reconciliation for the 2025 and 2026 fiscal year budgets.

 Cuts to Medicaid, whether accomplished through reductions in federal funding for Medicaid or imposition of work requirements, would undermine our national strategy to end the HIV epidemic.
-With access to regular antiretroviral treatment and care, HIV is not only a manageable health condition, but also impossible to transmit to others.1 Since Medicaid is a crucial source of access to HIV prevention, care and treatment, robust access to Medicaid must be at the center of the federal government's ambitious plan to end the HIV epidemic by 2030.2
+With access to regular antiretroviral treatment and care, HIV is not only a manageable health condition, but also impossible to transmit to others.
+Since Medicaid is a crucial source of access to HIV prevention, care and treatment, robust access to Medicaid must be at the center of the federal government's ambitious plan to end the HIV epidemic by 2030.

-Medicaid is the most important source of health coverage and life-saving care for people living with HIV, providing coverage for more than 40% of people living with HIV and contributing 45% of all federal funding for domestic HIV care and treatment.3 Medicaid expansion is especially critical, since it enables people with HIV who lack access to private insurance to obtain full scope health insurance without having to wait until they have become disabled due to advanced HIV to qualify for Medicaid.4 Additionally, Medicaid expansion helps state AIDS Drug
+Medicaid is the most important source of health coverage and life-saving care for people living with HIV, providing coverage for more than 40% of people living with HIV and contributing 45% of all federal funding for domestic HIV care and treatment.3 Medicaid expansion is especially critical, since it enables people with HIV who lack access to private insurance to obtain full scope health insurance without having to wait until they have become disabled due to